-The energy assumptions for new domestic customers projected to connect to the distribution network are consistent with the Total Domestic Consumption Values recommended values of 2900 kWh per year.
+The energy assumptions for new domestic customers projected to connect to the distribution network are consistent with the Total Domestic Consumption Values recommended values of 2900 kWh per year, scaled to the new baseline of 2021.
 This is projected to decrease further, in line with the expected annual energy consumption reduction assumptions used in Figure 30.